 Do you have what it takes to be a Space Foundation Teacher Liaison?
 You can be one of a few select educators from around the world who joins our Space Foundation Teacher Liaison ranks each year.

 Teacher Liaisons are extraordinary educators who use space-related education programs and principles in the classroom to act as advocates for space-based education in their schools and districts.
 If selected for the program, they receive Space Foundation training and resources to further integrate space into their classrooms.
-The program is open to public, private and homeschool teachers and school administrators, including principals, specialists, curriculum and instruction developers and administrators, and others who deliver education programs to students.
+The program is open to public, private and homeschool teachers, as well as school administrators, principals, specialists, curriculum and instruction developers and others who deliver education programs to students.

 Space Foundation Teacher Liaisons serve as active links between the Space Foundation and their schools and school districts and often work with other space organizations, such as NASA.